Programme Day 2

 The reality of Chinese outbound investment

-As the China-US trade war escalates and regulatory reviews to Chinese investments tighten, Chinese buyers have diversified investments into other regions.
+Due to the China-US trade war and the tighten up of regulatory reviews to Chinese investment last year, Chinese buyers have diversified investments into other regions.
 European nations, from infrastructure investments in CEE to high tech companies in the Nordics, have received strong interests from Chinese investors.
 More investors are venturing to other markets in Asia and emerging economies, where they see opportunities to scale up and synergies with the Chinese government’s initiatives.
 Seasoned professionals uncover the real picture on outbound investment and predict the outlook.

 - Where are deals being seen?
 China-US vs China-Europe vs China-Asia?